udayangaac/wallet-api/README.md

 Please run the below command to run via docker.
 __Note:__
-- docker runtime should be installed, up and running in the Host computer
+- Docker runtime should be installed, up and running in the Host computer
 - Postgres Database has been integrated with same container and do not need to configure it separately.

 ```docker